Auto supplier Chassix to hand keys to bondholders in bankruptcy

-NEW YORK Auto parts maker Chassix Holdings Inc filed for bankruptcy on Thursday with a prearranged plan to transfer ownership to bondholders after failing to keep up with a boom in demand for auto supplies.
+NEW YORK, March 12 Auto parts maker Chassix Holdings Inc filed for bankruptcy on Thursday with a prearranged plan to transfer ownership to bondholders after failing to keep up with a boom in demand for auto supplies.

 Tom Gores' Platinum Equity Advisers, Chassix's current equity owner, signed onto the proposal to cut company debt by 68 percent, from $680 million to $217 million, the company said in papers filed in U.S. Bankruptcy Court in Manhattan.